parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-200-shell-tools.md

 <!------------ NODES ------------>
 <div id="NODES" class="tab-pane fade" markdown="1">

+### Monitor what you're doing

+Be aware that you can have a global view of the testbed status [right in the r2lab website](http://r2lab.inria.fr/status.md).
+This link works for all visitors, and if you are logged in you can [also see this page](http://r2lab.inria.fr/run.md) that will also show you the state of the reservation system.

 ### Selecting nodes

 Most of the time, you will want to manage a selected subset of nodes.
 There's a simple mechanism in place so you don't need to specify your nodes for each and every command, by defining the environment variable `NODES`.
 For this the `nodes` command is your friend

 To **select nodes**, use the `nodes` command.
 To select nodes 1 2 4 5 33 and 37 you could do this (`~` stands for negation)